victor-smirnov/memoria-site/content/en/docs/overview/hermes.md

 Generic types in Hermes are monomorphic.

-To distiguish between C++ types and Hermes types that may have type constructors, the letter are called *Datatypes*.
+To distinguish between C++ types and Hermes types that may have type constructors, the letter are called *Datatypes*.

 Datatypes are first-class objects in Hermes and the rest of Memoria.
 So, we may have collections of datatypes, we cap process them as data and so on.
-We can also parse RTTI declaration of some C++ types as *normalized* datatypes and compute thier corresponding 32-byte *type hash*.
+We can also parse RTTI declaration of some C++ types as *normalized* datatypes and compute their corresponding 32-byte *type hash*.
 (Note that this feature is currently may be compiler-specific).

 ## Document

 In Hermes 'document' has two meanings.

 First, `Document` is a container for Hermes data.
-Second, 'document' is a specific set of predefined collections organaizing objects into a tree-like structure, similar to Json.
+Second, 'document' is a specific set of predefined collections organizing objects into a tree-like structure, similar to Json.
 Below there is a short walk-through Hermes document text-serialization features giving us json-like experience.

 ### Null object
 This is the simplest document that has no object.